speedst3r/docker-pihole/README.md

 local=/lan/                   # answer queries from this domain using host files hostsdir=/etc/dnsmasq.d/lan   # files in thtis directory will be used as host files
 ```
+## Upgrade notices

+### Docker Pi-hole v5.1.2

+This version was forked from [pi-hole/docker-pi-hole](https://github.com/pi-hole/docker-pi-hole/tree/v5.1.2) and then largely rewritten.
+The build has been rewritten using a single `Dockerfile` and one installation script, `Dockerfile.sh`.
+Multiarch images are built using `docker buildx` via GitHub actions and automatically published to Docker Hub.
+The startup shell scripts that configured Pi-hole have been replaced with a single Perl script.